apsdehal/awesome-ctf/README.md

 ### Why?

-It takes time to build up collection of tools used in ctf and remember them all.
+It takes time to build up collection of tools used in CTF and remember them all.
 This repo helps to keep all these scattered tools at one place.

 ### Contents